-Currently, fair value has the potential to impact the calculation of the loan loss provision most heavily.
-Specifically relevant to the loan loss reserve is the fair value of the underlying collateral supporting the outstanding loan balances.
-At December 31, 2013 and 2012, no allowance for loan loss was necessary as our outstanding loans were performing and the collateral value (fair value) was more than sufficient to recover the value of the outstanding loans.
+Currently, fair value of collateral has the potential to impact the calculation of the loan loss provision most heavily.
+Specifically relevant to the allowance for loan loss reserve is the fair value of the underlying collateral supporting the outstanding loan balances.
+Also the fair value of real estate will effect our foreclosed asset value (which is booked at 100% of fair value (after selling cost are deducted).
 Fair value measurements are an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
-Due to a rapidly changing economic market, an erratic housing market, the various methods that could be used to develop fair value estimates, and the myriad of assumptions that could be used, determining the collateral's fair value requires significant judgment.
+Due to a rapidly changing economic market, an erratic housing market, the various methods that could be used to develop fair value estimates, and the various assumptions that could be used, determining the collateral's fair value requires significant judgment.